 Furthermore, we believe the objects to be corrupted at the point they are placed into the cluster.
 We have tested copying the .rgw.buckets pool to a non-erasure coded pool, then swapping names, and we have found that objects copied from the EC pool to the non-EC pool to be irretrievable once RGW is pointed to the non-EC pool.
 If we overwrite the object in the non-EC pool with the original, it becomes retrievable again.
 Upon copying the data back into to EC pool, the data uploaded from the non-EC pool is retrievable but new uploads suffer the same issue.

-#5 Updated by Mike Beyer almost 3 years ago
+#5 Updated by Mike Beyer about 3 years ago

 Will upload again.

 New information: When I upload an object via rgw to an erasure coded pool and pull the pieces out of rados directly, they can be put back together to match the initial objects md5sum.

 Repro steps below.

 MD5 (4718592) = 22a8c42dab2940ced1ea57f15673be87

 put into bucket via s3